 Note that organizations may be proposed as sub-awardees within more than one application.
-Applicants may sign non-exclusive letters of commitment with the sub-awardees they propose to work with since BHA neither expects, nor desires exclusivity for local organizations.
+Applicants may sign and submit with their application, non-exclusive letters of commitment with the sub-awardees they propose to work with if they decide to.
+However, BHA neither expects, nor desires exclusivity for sub-awardees.

 USAID encourages applications from potential new partners (i.e., those who have not received any USAID funding previously) and local organizations.
-Organizations must have undergone a pre-award survey by BHA in order to determine whether the prospective recipient has the necessary organization, experience, accounting and operational controls, and technical skills in order to achieve the purposes of the activity, and whether specific conditions will be needed (see Section D of this MY APS).
-These organizations should take this into account and plan their implementation dates and activities accordingly.
-See WorkWithUSAID.org for more information and resources for organizations new to working with USAID.
+See Section C.3. below and WorkWithUSAID.org for more information and resources for organizations new to working with USAID.